 Patients often ask, “Why is my knee clicking?”
 Associated symptoms can indicate whether your knee clicking is serious.
 For example, knee clicking when straightening the leg is particularly common and is often totally normal.
 Knee clicking and pain, however, may be a sign that something is wrong.

-Depending on the symptoms, the cause of knee clicking may one of the following:
+Depending on the symptoms, the cause of knee clicking may be due to one of the following common causes:

 The cartilage in our joints absorbs shock and allows our bones to safely glide over one another during movements.

 If you are experiencing knee clicking and pain, you may have injured or damaged the cartilage.
 Cartilage can wear down over time, but it can also be damaged by a sudden impact or fall.